AlexStrook/ClayxelsPaintingEffect/README.md

 NOTE : -after importing clayxels in your project, Right Click>Reimport the Tree_Scene project folder, it will fix some reference issues

 -There seems to be compatibility issue with Unity 2019.4.
-I only test this project on 2019.3 where it seems to work fine, i will try to fix this
+I only tested this project on 2019.3 where it seems to work fine, i will try to fix this

 This project contains a scene that uses Clayxels, and a custom shader made with Amplify Shader Editor.
 This is by no mean a realtime friendly solution, this was a fun artistic experiment, but if you want to play with it !